goose-alt/bprd-assignments/Assignment-05/README.md

 For this exercise we have changed the following files:
 - PLC-ex6.3/FunLex.fsl at line 33 and 59
 - PLC-ex6.3/FunPar.fsy at line 14, 16, and 58

+All other files have been deleted, so if you wish to compile and run the project include the files from the book repository.